 \section{Acknowledgement}

 The author thanks Mathematical Science Research Institute in Berkeley (MSRI) for its hospitality and support during the research program Cluster Algebras of Fall 2012 when most of results are obtained.
-He also wants to thank Fan Qin for patiently answering several questions, and Professor Bernhard Keller for his encouragement.
+He also wants to thank Professor Bernhard Keller for his encouragement.
 Finally he thanks the anonymous referee for the careful review and helpful comments.